- Discuss the risk factors for hypertension.

-When someone eats, the food is going to be converted to energy for use in the body.
+When someone eats, the food will be converted to energy for use in the body.
 Healthy people will secrete insulin from the pancreas to regulate many of the processes in the metabolism.

-For diabetic clients, the body is either going to not make enough insulin, or it does not use the insulin very sufficiently.
+For diabetic clients, the body is either going not to make enough insulin or does not use it sufficiently.